KieranODriscoll/docs/vault/docs/Security+/Other/Definitions.md

 ## Kerberos
 - Authentication protocol that uses tickets to prevent eavesdropping and replay attacks
 - Relies on a trusted third-party, the Key Distribution Center (KDC), to facilitate mutual authentication between clients and services
+- KDC
+	- Centralized server that is used to distribute cryptographic keys and authenticate users and services within a computer network
+- TGT
+	- Ticket Granting Tickets
+		- Secure token is granted to users during their initial login to enable them access to multiple network services without the need to re-enter their login credentials
 ## Capability
 - Pertains to a threat actor's proficiency in devising new exploit techniques and tools
 - Can range from commonly found attack tools to creating zero-day exploits